-Google Internet Balloons work off the grid
+Google Internet Balloons

-This is a very ambitious project by google, they basically make very powerful antennas and connect them to balloons and let them rise up in the atmosphere, these are connected to the ground and do not float away.
-Although this program is not available to the public but I have seen a couple of people trying to do basically the same, although most of them do it as a hobby or due tor research, but still who knows it might be a possibility in the near future.
+This is a very ambitious project by Google, they basically make very powerful antennas and connect them to balloons and let them rise up in the atmosphere, these are connected to the ground and do not float away.
+Although this program is not available to the public but I have seen a couple of people trying to do basically the same, although most of them do it as a hobby or due to research, but still who knows it might be a possibility in the near future.

 He is getting very decent internet, around 15Mbps although his ping is fairly high at around 30 ms, this is mostly due to the long optical fiber cable.
 The cable is simply placed down on the ground in such a way that animals do not trip over it.
 The boosters are set up on trees so when it snows they do not get covered.
 During the summertime, he has decent internet access, but during the wintertime, there are some problems, and if there is a break in one of the cables during the wintertime he has to wait until summer to fix it.

-The fiber optic cable is not that thin one which is running through a city, but a fairly chunky one which is meant for long distances.
+The fiber optic cable is not that thin one that is running through a city, but a fairly chunky one that is meant for long distances.
 In his homestead, he has something called a Master which I think is controlling everything.
 When there is a break in the cable he can identify which section needs to be replaced depending on the location of the booster.
 Once he identified which cable is broken he shines a light through one end and if he can see the light through the other end of the cable then it is fine, if not he has to replace the entire section.